-Alongside A Levels, we offer a range of BTEC courses.
+Alongside A Levels, we offer a range of Vocational courses.
 These qualifications carry the same UCAS tariffs as A Levels and are accepted in university applications.
 These courses are assessed differently, with 75% of the marks coming from coursework and 25% by exam.

-We offer a One Year programme for students who are not quite ready for Level 3 study.
-This course offers a range of subjects to study at Level 2, as well as Maths and English GCSE resit opportunities.
+We run a One Year programme for students who are not quite ready for Level 3 study.
+This course offers a range of subjects to study at Level 2, as well as Mathematics and English GCSE re-sit opportunities.

-Our Futures Programme gives every Sixth Form student the chance to follow courses of particular interest to them.
+Our Futures Programme gives every Sixth Form student

+the chance to follow extra- curricular courses which are of particular interest to them.
 We encourage our students to enhance their qualifications by studying for the Extended Project Qualification and take on Leadership roles.
 We run specialised courses for students wishing to apply for Oxford and Cambridge, as well as Medicine, Dentistry, Science and Teaching courses at university.
 Work Experience is available throughout the year, and there is a dedicated week for students to go into the work place or gain wider academic experience in the final week of the summer term.
 Students can gain a recognised First Aid qualification and the ECDL as well as complete the Open University short course scheme.

 Able sportsmen and women are given the opportunity to represent the school in a range of sports and enjoy regular fixtures against other Sixth Forms and colleges.
-The Future Sports Science programme equips our students with the skills and breadth of experience to apply for degree courses in this area.